suraj-singh12/INT213-Python/README.md

-This repository contains all the python programs used/given in INT213 Python Programming class Archived !
+This repository contains all the python programs used/given in INT213 Python Programming class.

+Archived !